dokiem/Operationalizing-Machine-Learning/README.md

 # Operationalizing Machine Learning

-In this project, we will work with Bank Makerting data and use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
+In this project, we will work with Bank Marketing data and use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 Additionally, we will also create, publish, and consume a pipeline.
 In the end, we will demonstrate all of my work by creating a README file and a screencast video

 ## Architectural Diagram

-This is a architectural diagram that shows main steps, including authentication, automated ML experiment, deploy the best model, enable logging, swagger documentation, consume model endpoints, create and publish a pipeline and documentation.
+This architectural diagram shows the main steps, including authentication, automated ML experiment, deploying the best model, enabling logging, swagger documentation, consuming model endpoints, creating and publishing a pipeline and documentation.

 <img align="center" width="700" height="300" src="https://github.com/dokiem/Operationalizing-Machine-Learning/blob/main/images/Architecture-Diagram.png">